apache/shardingsphere/shardingsphere-charts/README.md

 # Use Helm

-Use the Helm tool to provide guidance for the installation of ShardingSphere-Proxy instance in Kubernetes cluster.
+Use [Helm](https://helm.sh/) to provide guidance for the installation of ShardingSphere-Proxy instance in Kubernetes cluster.

 ## Quick Start